Protein Shakes Taste Good, but Do They Work?

 No matter your goals, protein shakes are a convenient and tasty way to help boost your daily protein intake.
 Protein is an essential nutrient, meaning your body can’t produce it on its own — but needs it to function optimally.
 But do protein shakes work as a way to help meet your daily protein needs?

 “The amino acids in protein are the building blocks for muscles,” says dietitian Natalie Allen, RD, MS, a professor of biomedical sciences at Missouri State University.
 “They help build and repair tissues after a strenuous workout or game.”
 Protein can also help with satiety, the feeling of fullness, so it is helpful in supporting weight management.
 Adding a lean protein to each meal or snack is a good idea for most people.

 Looking for a shake that’s as good for your goals as it is your taste buds?
-Try Openfit Plant Based Nutrition Shake!
+Try LADDER Plant-Based Nutrition Shake!

 Here’s a look at four facts about protein shakes — and why you might consider adding one to your daily meal plan.

 1. Protein shakes can help you feel full

 Think about how you feel when you drink a green juice versus a protein shake.
 While both are tasty, which one is more satisfying?
 Which one helps you feel fuller longer?

 A protein shake may help tide you over for longer than the juice because of protein.
 That may help you control how much you eat more easily and for longer periods of time.
 According to research, protein may increase satiety more than carbs or fat.